 The Comfort Suites is one of the top family values in the Bahamas, if not in the entire West Indies.
 Of course, you will have to pay for extras such as the Atlantis Kids Adventures supervised kids club, and the nearby Dolphin encounter, but so do guests of Atlantis.

 Comfort Suites has a Relaxed, Low-Key Vibe

 The swimming pool was my favorite part of the Comfort Suites.
 This may sound surprising, as Atlantis is famous for their scores of pools, slides and fountains.
 But at the Comfort Suites, the little-used pool was quiet and calm for much of the day.
 It was a tranquil oasis, where we swam under the watchful eye of a lifeguard, sunned and indulged in mocktails and cocktails at the small swim-up bar.

-The bartender, Christal, has been with the hotel for 22 years and was a one-woman welcoming committee, setting the friendly poolside vibe.
+The bartender at our visit, Christal, had been with the hotel for 22 years and was a one-woman welcoming committee, setting the friendly poolside vibe.
 The pool saw more action in the late afternoon, when many families returned from Atlantis in time for one more swim, but it never had the frenetic feel of Atlantis.

 A Good Choice for Multi-Generational Groups